cryscan/web-rwkv/README.md

 1. [Install Rust](https://rustup.rs/).
 2. Run `cargo run --release --example gen` to generate 100 tokens and measure the time cost.
 3. Run `cargo run --release --example chat` to chat with the model.
+4. Run `cargo run --release --example batch` to generate 4 batches of text with various lengths simultaneously.
-4. To specify the location of your safetensors model, use `cargo run --release --example chat -- --model /path/to/model`.
+5. To specify the location of your safetensors model, use `cargo run --release --example chat -- --model /path/to/model`.

 Or you can download the pre-compiled binaries from the release page and run
 ```bash